ajaxxxxxxxx/ajaxxxxxxxx.github.io/docs/2capitalpunishment/2-Abbreviated-Installation.md

 3.)
 You can now select "Capital Punishment TTW" from the right hand dropdown and press play.

+4.)
+For each profile you open, a dialog box will popup saying that your fallout.ini & falloutprefs.ini are missing and that it will take them from your Vanilla game folder press okay.
+Another box will pop up after this regarding the read only flag. **ALWAYS** select 'Clear the Read Only Flag'

 ## ![](https://github.com/TheMrNewVegas/TheMrNewVegas.github.io/assets/112358568/62ffbb65-1612-4fe6-acd0-6927a741d152) Switching to Casual or Another Profile

-- Depending on the experience/performance choices you would like to make when playing this list, you may want to select a different list.
+- Depending on the experience you would like, you may want to switch between either Casual or Hardcore.

 1.)
 In MO2, select the dropdown menu at the top.
 From there, choose the profile you would like to play.